xorbitsai/inference/doc/source/user_guide/metrics.rst

 Metrics
 ==================

-There are two types of metrics exporters in Xinferece cluseter:
+There are two types of metrics exporters in an Xinference cluster:

-- Supervisor metrics exporter: <endpoint>/metrics. e.g. http://127.0.0.1:9997/metrics
+- Supervisor metrics exporter at `<endpoint>/metrics`, e.g. `http://127.0.0.1:9997/metrics`.
 - Worker metrics exporter at each worker node, the exporter host and port can be set by `--metrics-exporter-host` and `--metrics-exporter-port` options in `xinference-local` or `xinference-worker` command.

 Supervisor Metrics